Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Giving Thanks for Faith, Hope and Love

 Wherever there is true faith in Christ Jesus there will be a love for the saints.
 Who are the saints?
-The saints are those who believe in Christ Jesus, (as we saw last week).
+The saints are those who have saving faith in Christ Jesus, (as we saw last week).
 Biblically speaking, if you and I have faith in Christ Jesus for our salvation, we are saints.

 The love that saints – believers – have for each other is not a love just on an emotional level.
 Rather, true biblical love always results in action.
 The great command is to love the Lord our God above all else, and to love our neighbor as our self.
 Such love is not to remain just in our mind and heart, but true biblical love which springs from faith in Christ Jesus always results in action.